-Human Power Training – DB Split Jerks
+Human Power Training – For dual sports

 Each workout is designed specifically for the sport the individual is playing, in this case, the workouts that Aiden did were designed specifically for Human Power Training developments for Baseball and Basketball Players.

 Aiden’s first set on February 1st was done with a weight of 17.5 lbs. and did yield his best results in terms of Peak Velocity and human Power output.
 However, the weight was too easy for him to use so we are not including it in his calculations and comparisons.

 Looking at February 1st, for this specific exercise (DB Split Jerks) Aiden’s Peak Velocity was 1.91 M/S with a Human Power output of 2514 using a weight of 20 pounds.
 Two weeks later on February 14th, his Peak Velocity increased to 1.97 M/S with a Human Power output of 2824 with a weight of 25 pounds.
 This is impressive because not only did Aiden have an increase in Velocity and Human Power output, but also weight!
 Usually when an athlete increases in weight, you see a slight decrease in Velocity and Power.
 However, this was the opposite and all of Aiden’s metrics increased!
 Compared to the previous recording, Aiden’s Human Power increased by 12.33%!